prototypefund/Digital_Bargeld-docs/api-mint.rst

 -----------------------

-This API is used by merchants that need to find out which wire transfers (from the mint to the merchant) correspond to which deposit operations.
+This API is used by merchants that need to find out which wire transfers (from the exchange to the merchant) correspond to which deposit operations.
 Typically, a merchant will receive a wire transfer with a **wire transfer identifier** and want to know the set of deposit operations that correspond to this wire transfer.
 This is the